2020 United States census: Reapportionment

 This represented a smaller number of seats shifting than was forecast by independent analysts.

 Redistricting

-State and local officials use census counts to redraw boundaries for districts such as congressional districts (redistricting), state legislative districts, and school districts.
+State and local officials use censuses to redraw boundaries for districts such as congressional districts (redistricting), state legislative districts, and school districts.

 Federal funding distribution

 Dozens of federal programs use census data to help direct funding to state and local areas.
 Census results help determine how more than $675 billion in federal funding are allocated to states and communities each year for roads, schools, hospitals (health clinics), emergency services, and more.

 Major design changes

 The 2020 census was the first U.S. census to offer a full internet response option and the first to extensively use technology instead of paper to manage and conduct fieldwork.